-Specialized shipping companies (see Shipping companies and courier services) offer comprehensive packaging solutions.
+Specialized shipping companies (see Shipping companies, courier services, self-transport) offer comprehensive packaging solutions.
 Certified companies comply with European standards presented by the European Committee for Standardization: The standards for ‘Conservation of cultural heritage – Packing and transport’ (CEN/TC C 346 WG 5 – EN: 15 946/2011) are relevant.
 Furthermore, individual EU Member States have their own norms and standards, such as the Austrian ÖNORM 1000 from 1999 for ‘Transportation services – Requirements for fine arts removals’.
 It includes standards for each phase of transport down to choosing the right gloves.

 Before planning the packaging, it is advisable to obtain information about the destination: Who will receive the goods at the destination; how will they be stored; who will package them before the return transport?

 Clearly legible information about the items it contains should be attached to each package: sender, destination, a description and photograph of the object, and, if applicable, any necessary precautions.